 AIMS OF THE COURSE:

-Using the basic knowledge of applied mechanics and machine design courses, the students should enhance their essential knowledge of anatomy and physiology of the musculoskeletal system and adopt an integrated approach to the study of functionality, comfort and safety properties of sport equipments or rehabilitation devices, after considering the introduction of comparative tests or the development of innovative solutions.
+Using the basic knowledge of applied mechanics and machine design courses, students should enhance their essential knowledge of anatomy and physiology of the musculoskeletal system and adopt an integrated approach to the study of functionality, comfort and safety properties of sport equipments or rehabilitation devices, after considering the introduction of comparative tests or the development of innovative solutions.

-The course proposes the development of an OPTIONAL group project regarding the study of a sport equipment or a biomedical device, assuming either an experimental, a numerical or a innovation approach.
+The course proposes the development of an OPTIONAL group project regarding the study of a sport equipment or a biomedical device, assuming either an experimental, a numerical or a product innovation approach.

 1. Basic knowledge of anatomy and physiology of the musculoskeletal system.

 3. Modelling equilibrium and motion of segments of the human body.

 5. Sensors and systems for the evaluation of kinematic, kinetic and physiological parameters during the sport exercise: motion capture systems, force platforms, pressure insoles and mats, electromyography.